PhilippRiegelmann/note_of_absence/readme.md

 ```

 - company_basic_number_de: Fill in the basic number of your company in german format
-- company_basic_number_en: Fill in the basic number of your company in enlish format
+- company_basic_number_en: Fill in the basic number of your company in english format
 - employees (Please choose a own key for each employee):
   - first_name: First name of employee
   - last_name: Last name of employee